1st Georgia Regiment: Formation

-On 4 November 1775, the Georgia Regiment was authorised in the Continental Army, and organised from 20 January–28 April 1776 at Savannah, Georgia, consisting of eight companies (the 8th being a rifle company).
+On 4 November 1775, the Georgia Regiment was authorized in the Continental Army, and organized from 20 January–28 April 1776 at Savannah, Georgia, consisting of eight companies (the 8th being a rifle company).
 The regiment was tasked with guarding the Georgia–Florida border against incursions by Loyalists and their native allies.
 In early 1776, the regiment joined the Southern Department/Army.
 On 5 July 1776, the unit was redesignated as the 1st Georgia Regiment in light of the formation of the 2nd Georgia and 3rd Georgia Regiments.
 On 23 December 1777, the unit was assigned to the Georgia Brigade, an element of the Southern Department.

 In 1777, the regiment was still short of men, mostly in-part due to Georgia being sparsely populated, and the colonel reported that only 10 riflemen of the rifle company had been found, and needed additional soldiers soon.

 The city of St. Augustine was at the time controlled by the British and functioned as an operations base.
 St. Augustine was the objective of three expeditions to East Florida in which the 1st Georgia Regiment participated led under Colonel McIntosh.
 Each of these missions were deemed a failure caused by various issues, such as a lack of leadership and organizational abilities of the revolutionary government.
 When not engaged in battles or expeditions the First Georgia Regiment was defensively stationed around the frontier of the state.